jayeshp19/phidata/README.md

   - [Dash →](https://docs.agno.com/tutorials/dash/overview) A self-learning data agent that grounds answers in your business context.
   - [Scout →](https://docs.agno.com/tutorials/scout/overview) An agent that navigates information sources like Slack, Google Drive, and Notion to assemble answers.
 - [Start from a blank canvas](https://docs.agno.com/tutorials/starter/overview).
 Build on top of the leanest agent platform template.

+## Agno features

+- [**Production API**](https://docs.agno.com/runtime/serve-as-api).
+50+ endpoints with SSE and websockets make it easy to build a product on top of your agent platform.
+- [**Storage**](https://docs.agno.com/runtime/storage).
+Store sessions, memory, knowledge, and traces in your own database.
+Use postgres for quick read/write data like sessions and memory.
+Use clickhouse for OLAP data like traces.
+- [**100+ integrations**](https://docs.agno.com/tools/toolkits/overview).
+Integrate with 100+ tools using pre-built toolkits.
+- [**Context Providers**](https://docs.agno.com/runtime/context).
+Use strategies like context providers to access live data stored in Slack, Drive, wikis, MCP, and custom sources.
+- [**Human approval**](https://docs.agno.com/runtime/human-approval).
+Built in mechanisms for pausing runs for user confirmation up to blocking tools that require admin approval.
+- [**Observability**](https://docs.agno.com/runtime/observability).
+Get monitoring via OpenTelemetry tracing, run history, and audit logs out of the box.
+- [**Security**](https://docs.agno.com/runtime/security-and-auth).
+Get JWT-based RBAC and multi-user, multi-tenant isolation out of the box.
+- [**Interfaces**](https://docs.agno.com/runtime/interfaces).
+Expose your agents via Slack, Telegram, WhatsApp, Discord, AG-UI, A2A.
+- [**Scheduling**](https://docs.agno.com/runtime/scheduling).
+Cron-based scheduling and background jobs with no external infrastructure.
+- [**Deploy anywhere**](https://docs.agno.com/runtime/deploy).
+Run on any cloud platform that can run a containerized image.
+Docker, Railway, AWS, GCP.

 ## IDE integration